nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 println(math.div(6, 3))
 ```

-Here, math.ni returns a hashmap that contains several functions.
+Here, math.ni returns a map that contains several functions.
 These functions are effectively "exported" by the script.
 These functions can then be called from the main script.
-Here the arrow syntax is used to make it look a but nicer.